 The ingredients which you will use depend on the type of beer you want to make and the flavor you desire.
 While you can experiment with a mixture of different ingredients, here are the basic ones you will need:

 - Crushed malted grains – You can also use malted grains, liquid extract, or dried malt extract.
 Even when you brew with malt extract, using small amounts of specialty grains can help boost your beer’s flavor, aroma, color, and body.
-Try to buy your grains from a reputable homebrew store so that they are fresh and have been stored correctly.
+Only buy your ingredients from a well-known brewing store so that you know they’ve been stored correctly and are still fresh.
 Grains must be milled or crushed for brewing beer.
 This can be done at home if you have a grain mill or another method that can crush grains very finely.
 It is also possible to do this at a homebrew store.
 Crushed grains need to be used as soon as possible.
 On the other hand, uncrushed grains can store well for up to four months or so.

 - Hops – Ideally, these should be pellets or whole flower hops known as leaf hops.
 Hops are flowers (or cones) of the Humulus lupulus plant.
 Hope cones are found in female plants and contain alpha acids that can determine the hop’s bitterness.
 If the alpha acid percentage is higher, the hop will be more bitter.
 When you come to boiling the hops, this should last about 60 or more minutes.
 This is because the alpha resins inside the hops are not readily soluble when in water.
 Therefore, they must be boiled for at least an hour to release any unpleasant bitterness.
 It is worth noting that the acid percentage in hops can vary every year and with different varieties of hops.
 The region in which they are grown can also affect this acid percentage.
 This is why we recommend keeping records of your brewing in order to replicate your most successful brews time and time again.
 You can refer to the package in which your hops came to get the most accurate alpha acid percentage.
 Hops are also added toward the end of the boil.
 This is to release an aroma and fragrance into the beer.
 Remember, a lot of what we perceive as taste actually comes from our smell.
 Hops added in the boil are known as bittering hops while hops added toward the end are referred to as aromatic or finishing hops.